graezykev/normalise-your-git-commit-and-push/steps.md

 ## Introduction

-Today's topic is about leveraging Git Hooks to stipulate the Git workflow, specifically, about linting your codes before they're committed and pushed, about normalising the commit message's format.
+Today's topic revolves around leveraging Git Hooks to streamline Git workflows, focusing on code linting before commits and pushes, and standardizing the format of commit messages.

-**Git Hooks** are some kind of **custom scripts** when certain important actions occur.
+**Git Hooks** are essentially **custom scripts** that trigger during key Git actions.

-There are two groups of these hooks: client-side and server-side. **Client-side hooks** are triggered by operations such as committing, merging and pushing, while **server-side** hooks run on network operations such as receiving pushed commits.
+There are two categories of Git Hooks: **client-side** and **server-side**.
+Client-side hooks are activated by operations such as committing, merging, and pushing, whereas server-side hooks are triggered by network operations, like receiving pushed commits.

-In this post, I mainly focus on **Client-side hooks**, the 3 hooks I'll elaborate are **pre commit**, **commit message** and **pre push**, and the central tool is [Husky](https://typicode.github.io/husky/), which makes our configuring of Git Hooks more easy and straightforward.
+In this post, I will primarily discuss client-side hooks.
+I'll delve into three specific hooks: **pre-commit**, **commit-msg**, and **pre-push**.
+The central tool discussed will be [Husky](https://typicode.github.io/husky/), which simplifies the configuration of Git Hooks, making it more straightforward.

-Catch a glimpse of what I'm going to introduce in this post.
+Here’s a preview of what I will cover in this post:

 ```mermaid